comprehensiveMap/TA-AT/README.md

 Our implementation supports a single GPU.
 Please use smaller batch size and more accumulation steps to ensure the toal batch size if out-of-memory error raises.

-- MTTOD without auxiliary task (for the ablation)
 ```
 sh scripts/train.sh
 ```